frame-js/Frame/README.md

 - Easy NodeRED-like Syntax
 - Modules known as Blueprints are easily shareable!
 - Blueprints have an extremely easy syntax, with Schema support.
-- Optional Shared resources built right in!
+- Singletons offer optional Shared resources built right in!
 (New flows don't need multiple connections, etc)
 - Functions have a lot of freedom, they can use return values, Promises, async/await, or use the callback.
-It gets out of your preferred way/style of coding.
+Frame gets out of your preferred way/style of coding.

 <br>